Fuchida/abdulsalim.com/README.md

 fuchida.me
 ==========

-My personal site about who I am and what I do.
+Personal site about who I am and what I do.